rocky-linux/documentation/en/rocky/8/guides/postfix_reporting.md

 Mar  4 18:50:41 hedgehogct dbus-daemon[60]: [system] Successfully activated service 'org.freedesktop.nm_dispatcher
 ```

 The date and log outputs need to be exactly the same in our script, so let's look at how to format the date using a variable called "today".

 First, let's look at what we need to do with the date to get the same output as the system log.
 You can reference the [Linux man page](https://man7.org/linux/man-pages/man1/date.1.html) or type `man date` on the command line to pull up the date manual page to get the information you need.

-What you will find is that in order to format the date the same way that /var/log/messages has it, we need to use the %b and %e format strings, with %b being the 3 character month and %e being the space padded day.
+What you will find is that in order to format the date the same way that _/var/log/messages_ has it, we need to use the %b and %e format strings, with %b being the 3 character month and %e being the space-padded day.

 ### The Script

 For our bash script, we can see that we are going to use the date command and a variable called "today".
 (Keep in mind that "today" is arbitrary.
 You could call this variable "late_for_dinner" if you wanted!).
-We will call our script in this example, test.sh and place it in /usr/local/sbin:
+We will call our script in this example, test.sh and place it in _/usr/local/sbin_:

 `vi /usr/local/sbin/test.sh`

-The top of our script will look like this.
-Note that even though the comment in our file says we are sending these messages to email, for now, we are just sending them to standard out so that we can verify that they are correct.
+Let's start with, well, the beginning of our script.
+Note that even though the comment in our file says we are sending these messages to email, for now, we are just sending them to a standard log output so that we can verify that they are correct.

 Also, in our first attempt, we are grabbing all of the messages for the current date, not just the dbus-daemon messages.
 We will deal with that shortly.

 Another thing to be aware of is that the grep command will return the filename in the output, which we don't want in this case, so we have added the "-h" option to grep to remove the prefix of the filename.
 In addition, once the variable "today" is set, we need to look for the entire variable as a string, so we need it all in quotes:

 ```
 #!/bin/bash